 Silicon Valley Crash Course: 14 Startups In 28 Hours

-I just returned from a trip to California, where I had one-on-one meetings with 14 tech startups in just over a day.
+I just returned from a trip to earthquake land where I had one-on-one meetings with 14 tech startups in just over a day.
 Their products included a project-management app, e-mail marketing tool, widget maker, and PC database.
 The big unanswered question: Who needs them?

 The Zune Universe Expands, Where's The Bling?

 If Microsoft wants to even catch a sliver of iPod's market share, it's going to have to build up its base of third-party accessories for its Zune music player...
 Oh, wait.
 That's just what they did this week.

 Is The Web Headed For Meltdown 2.0?

 In recent months I've seen a lot of anxiety in the tech marketplace.
 Bloggers, pundits, and industry insiders all seem to suggest that Web 2.0 is headed for Correction 2.0.
 Are we in the middle of another bubble?

 There's a long list of verbs - adjust, approve, expedite, inspect, verify and many others - that tend to indicate that activities are non value-added and should be considered for elimination.
 Many of these exist because something wasn't done right the first time, and a lot of the the non-value-added activities can be cut if there are ways to reduce the error rates in the real-value-added and business-value-added activities.